The Intel Core i3-14100 wins in 10 out of 14 comparable specs, with 3 ties. Its biggest advantage is L2 Cache (400% better).

 AI Versus Verdict

-The Intel Core i3-14100 is the objective winner of this comparison, securing victory in ten out of fourteen measured specifications.
-Its most significant technical advantage is the L2 cache, which is 400% better than that of the Intel Core i5-6600K.
-This substantial improvement in cache capacity provides the primary performance edge for the newer processor, making it the superior choice across the vast majority of the evaluated metrics.
+The Intel Core i3-14100 is the objective winner of this comparison, securing victories in ten out of fourteen measured specifications.
+Its most significant advantage is the L2 cache, which is 400% larger than that of the competing processor.
+While the Intel Core i5-6600K maintains a 17% lead in maximum turbo power, this single advantage is insufficient to overcome the substantial architectural improvements and cache capacity offered by the newer model.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.